six-two/self-unzip.html/README.md

 self-unzip-html -t download -o psexec.html ~/Downloads/SysinternalsSuite/PsExec.exe
 ```

-Or if you wanted to password-protect it:
+Or if you wanted to password-protect the output:
 ```bash
 self-unzip-html -t download -o psexec.html -p YourPasswordHere ~/Downloads/SysinternalsSuite/PsExec.exe
 ```

+You can show all flags with the `--help` flag and can see some example commands in `./test.sh`.

 #### Phishing